What are Higher Order Aberrations?

 While lower-order aberrations can be corrected with glasses or contact lenses, higher-order aberrations are more challenging to correct for and require specialized equipment and materials.

-A chart showing how different lower order and higher order aberrations affect the quality of vision.
+A chart showing how different lower and higher order aberrations affect quality of vision.

 Halos: Concentric circles or rings around bright light sources, such as headlights or streetlights.